Common Boiler Water Problems

 2. Water and Safety Probes Breaking From Scale Deposits

 Probes submerged in the water can also become encrusted with scale, just like the pipes.
-This coating on probes is another reason to have your tank water treated.
+This coating on probes is another reason to have your tank water-treated.
 If the probes cannot correctly measure the water temperature or pressure, the boiler may automatically shut off.

 Safety controls and sensors that fail also could prevent the boiler from shutting off in a dangerous situation, such as the buildup of too much pressure.
 Because these safety controls prevent the system from running in dangerous conditions, regular inspections are critical for the operation of the tank and the safety of those who work around it.